RobTillaart/CHT8310/README.md

 #### Meta data

 - **uint16_t getManufacturer()** Returns 0x5959 according to the datasheet,
 However in #3 a value of 8215 is seen.
+Seems to be an other manufacturer.

 #### Register Access